ArenRedd/arenredd.github.io/_posts/2025-05-27-notion-sticky-notes-arch-linux.md

 Sure, seeing my notes appear in Notion was cool.
 But the real victory?
 Learning:

-- Why Arch locks down Python like Fort Knox
+- Why Arch locks down python like Fort Knox
 - How virtual environments are like condoms for your OS
 - That **`-break-system-packages`** is basically saying "hold my beer" to your distro